By Danny Nicol, University of Westminster

 In "The Timeless Children" the Master forces the Doctor into the Matrix, the repository of all Time Lord knowledge.
 Here she must witness the truth about her own origin.
 The Master reveals that she is no ordinary Time Lord; she was not born on the Time Lords' planet at all.
 In fact she is the Timeless Child, a unique alien in this universe.
 As such she enjoys powers to regenerate far in excess of those of the other Time Lords.
 Several elements in this episode are open to the charge of constituting sexism against the Doctor.

 * The very fact that the Doctor is the Timeless Child The notion that the Doctor is a special-by-birth, unique entity has met with fierce criticism from fans of the show, though it has a few supporters as well.
 What concerns us here however is solely whether the innovation is sexist.
 The most that can be said is that the timing of the revelation is a little suspect.
 After numerous male incarnations, we have to wait for a woman Doctor to be told that she is a more powerful creature than the rest of the Time Lords.
 In fairness, on a conscious level, the intention of the Timeless Child idea seems to be entirely the opposite: anti-sexist and anti-racist.
 Hence we see a series of non-white girls and boys who are supposedly early interations of the Doctor.
 Yet the very idea that she has special powers and a unique origin also subtly implies that the female Doctor needs these extras, just as she needs her "fam" of three companions in place of the more usual single sidekick.
-A woman Doctor with more agency would need no such props.
+A woman Doctor with more agency would need no such crutch.

 * The Doctor's passivity in the Matrix vis-a-vis the Master The Doctor is no stranger to the Matrix.
 He has had several adventures within it.
 Most famously his exploits there in "The Deadly Assassin" (1976) were sufficiently violent to earn strong objections to the BBC from Mrs Mary Whitehouse.
 The Doctor's visits to the Matrix tend to be characterised by his usual hyper-activity and culminate in him defeating his opponents, yet for the present Doctor the visit is remarkable for her passivity.
 She hears the Master's narrative of her true story in a pained but passive fashion.
 Indeed the Master-Doctor performance has the air of an abusive relationship with the Master as abuser.
 The Doctor is not even allowed to escape from the Matrix under her own steam, rather she relies on the advice of another iteration of herself, the so-called Fugitive Doctor.